 The challenges with social communication experienced by individuals with Autistic Spectrum Conditions (ASC) are well documented.
-During the current pandemic many of such social interactions have moved to an online environment.
-Here at I-AM, in order to stay connected with our members, we have been running highly successful Zoom meet ups.
+During the current pandemic, many of such social interactions have moved to an online environment.
+Here at I-AM, to stay connected with our members, we have been running highly successful Zoom meetups.

 What have we learned that makes these successful?

 Firstly, there is an imperative to connect with our members to alleviate social isolation.
 But how this is achieved is critical to its success.

 There has been a lot written of late about “Zoom Fatigue” experienced by “neurotypical” individuals.
 The challenges with communicating at a distance, being on camera have been likened to having to undertake a performance.
 The inability to judge effectively facial expressions, body language and tone of voice, that is distorted by the small delay in software and hardware audio, leading to sensory discomfort.
 A nagging fear of being judged based on personal presentation or communication style.
 And the inevitability that individuals will fall foul of social conventions of turn-taking and talk over each other or be diverted by some other thought or external occurrence.

 If we look at this a different way, are these not many of the communication challenges experienced by ASC individuals every single day?

 The key to the success of I-AM’s Zoom meetups is that we have created a safe space.
 Individuals can choose whether or not they appear on camera, but not feel judged if they prefer for their camera to be firmly in the “off mode”.

 All our Zoom meetups are staffed by our highly experienced expert key workers.
 They are able to support individuals to not only alleviate anxiety and guide interactions but also can provide a “virtual room” for participants to access should they feel they need a break or have a concern or issue that requires individualised support.
 A safety net for overload or anxiety.
 People can drop out and come back in as they prefer, with no judgment.